CRS-IMDPune/Python-Demo-Scripts/README.md

 Shapefile has been used to give administrative boundaries (Eg: state or district) in the map and also has been used for obtaining zonal statistics (such as state average) and to plot them.

-The sample datasets used in this project has been included in the 'Sample_Data' directory.
+The sample datasets used in this project has been included in the '/Sample_Data' directory.

 Due to size restrictions for uploading data files some files are not included in '/CRS-IMDPune/Python-DEMO-Scripts/Sample_Data', one can get it from the web portals mentioned above.